The Motley Fool vs. Seeking Alpha

 We would argue that Motley Fool and Seeking Alpha are some of the top services in their respective industries.
 Both services have been around for over a decade and have stellar reputations.
 If you’d like to review similar services, you can check out some of the options below.
 That said, Motley Fool and Seeking Alpha both rank higher.

 - Action Alerts Plus – This service gives you access to investor Jim Cramer’s portfolio, and issues buy and sell alerts on a day-to-day basis.
 Each alert is rated on a scale from one to four, and since there are so many of them you have plenty of leeway to pick and choose which companies you want to invest in.
 So, you get the benefit of a stock picking service but the flexibility to do your own research.
-Action Alerts Plus is slightly more expensive than either The Motley Fool Stock Advisor or Seeking Alpha Premium, at $59.99 per month, or $299.95 per year.
-It should also be noted that The Motley Fool’s stock picks have outperformed the stock picks of Action Alerts Plus.
+Action Alerts Plus is slightly more expensive than either The Motley Fool Stock Advisor or Seeking Alpha Premium, at $29.99 per month or $299.99 per year.
+It should also be noted that The Motley Fool’s stock picks have historically outperformed the stock picks of Action Alerts Plus (and Motley Fool is arguably a better service overall).

 Conclusion: The Motley Fool vs. Seeking Alpha